-October 24, 2017: Where has time gone?
-I can't believe it's been over 2 years since I posted up here.
-Sigh...Just had too much going on to work a blog, I guess...
-But last month we went on yet another Big Vacation.
-Took me until now to process the photos and a couple of them instantly stood out to me. to here they are!
+October 24, 2017: It's been a while since I last posted here.
+Sigh...Just too much going on to also work a blog, I guess...
+Last month we went on yet another Big Vacation.
+Took me until now to process the photos and a couple of them taken at Land's End in Cornwall instantly stood out to me.
+Here they are!

-And now that I've read my previous entry, it occurs to me that I actually DID go back to the Colorado County Courthouse and make a few photos.
+May 21, 2014: These come from the Colorado County Courthouse.
 It's beautifully redone and photographs well.
 Unfortunately, the Texas Historical Commission (or whichever Commission makes the rules) apparently won't let them put vending machines back into the basement.
 Why?
 Don't know.
 They certainly were there from, probably, the 30s or 40s onward.
 Ah well, could be worse, I guess.

 May 19, 2014: I took this back in November at the Wharton County Courthouse.
 I've used a different version for the business website (Harle & Scheff, PLLC).
 But today, I was in Colorado County.
-Their historic Courthouse is finally open for business again.
-Alas, I didn't have my camera with me.
+Their historic Courthouse is finally open for business again (see above).
 But on the way back from Columbus, I was thinking about this photo and thought 'hmmm...what about using selective color?'
-It's something that can be overdone really easily, so I don't do it often, but I thought that the flags popping out might look pretty cool.
+It's something that can be overdone really easily, but I thought that the flags popping out might look pretty cool.
+I, of course, think I was right.
 As we're coming up on the Memorial Day weekend, I thought this would be appropriate for display.

 January 11, 2014: Sitting around the house before getting ready to go to a funeral, a photo I did back in 2011 popped up on the screensaver.
 I used to like it, but now, all of a sudden I thought it looked harsh and that I could make it better.
 So off to 2011 photo folder I went.
 And when I got there, I found this one.
 I'd forgotten I'd taken it and I really liked how it turned out.
 When taken, I didn't have Silver Efex, so I couldn't make a proper black and white out of it.
 Now I can.
 I may not like it a month from now, but today?
 Awright!